Top 100 Content Marketing Question: What is the best way to better engage readers?

 How to overcome reader boredom?

-Cognitive neuroscientist Dr. Carmen Simon advises: change the stimulus, at least every 20 minutes, to hold readers’ interest.
+Cognitive neuroscientist Dr. Carmen Simon advises: changing the stimulus, at least every 20 minutes, to hold readers’ interest.
 For example, change from:

 • Text to graphics